Automatically Connecting Stub Networks to Unmanaged Infrastructure

 If DHCPv6 prefix delegation and IPv6 service are both available on

-the infrastructure link, then the SNAC router MUST attempt to acquire
+the SNAC router MUST attempt to acquire a prefix using DHCPv6 prefix

-a prefix using DHCPv6 prefix delegation.
-Using a prefix provided by
+delegation.
+Using an OSNR prefix provided by the infrastructure

-the infrastructure DHCPv6 prefix delegation service means (assuming
+DHCPv6 prefix delegation service means (assuming the infrastructure

-network, and possibly to the general internet.
+possibly to the general Internet.

 reachability is only possible between the stub network and the AIL.